Heineken N.V.: Recent history

-Since mid-2007, Heineken has taken ownership of former S&N International brands such as Strongbow and Bulmers ciders and John Smith's and Newcastle Brown Ale beers.
-With the part acquisition of Scottish and Newcastle in 2007/2008, Heineken became the third-largest brewer based on revenues, behind the Belgian-Brazilian AB InBev and the British-South African SAB.
+Since mid-2007, Heineken has taken ownership of former S&N International brands such as Strongbow and Bulmers ciders, and John Smith's and Newcastle Brown Ale beers.
+With the part acquisition of Scottish and Newcastle in 2007/08, Heineken became the third-largest brewer based on revenues, behind the Belgian-Brazilian AB InBev and the British-South African SABMiller.
 Heineken owns the Czech brand Dačický, which was brewed in Kutná Hora from 1573 until Heineken took ownership of it and closed the brewery in 2009.

 In October 2016, following the merger between Anheuser-Busch InBev and SABMiller, Heineken became the second largest brewer in the world.

 On 12 January 2010, Heineken International successfully bought the brewery division of Mexican giant FEMSA in an all-stock deal, expanding its reach throughout Latin America.
-The deal brought brands such as Dos Equis, Sol, Tecate, Indio, Bohemia and Kloster.
+The deal brought brands such as Dos Equis, Sol, Tecate, Indio, Bohemia, and Kloster.
 Following the deal, Heineken started selling its products in Latin America through FEMSA's distribution network.
-The deal made FEMSA 20% owner of Heineken N.V. essentially becoming its largest single shareholder after the Dutch families (Heineken family and Hoyer family) who owns 25.83% and public shareholders owning 54.17%.
+The deal made FEMSA 20% owner of Heineken N.V. essentially becoming its largest single shareholder, after the Dutch Heineken and Hoyer families, who owns 25.83% and public shareholders owning 54.17%.
 The FEMSA acquisition is expected to keep Heineken in its strong position by growing its market share in the Latin American markets.
 FEMSA has a massive distribution network and owns Mexico's largest convenience store chain OXXO, which has thousands of locations throughout the country.